openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

 ## Design Details

-The Bare Metal Operator is a new Second Level Operator (SLO) whose operand is a controller for the BareMetalHost resource and associated components from the Metal3 project.
+`cluster-baremetal-operator` is a new Second Level Operator (SLO) whose operand is a controller for the BareMetalHost resource and associated components from the Metal3 project.
 The below sections covers different areas of the design of this new SLO.

 ### Standard SLO Behaviors

 As an SLO, the BMO is expected to adhere to the standard expected behaviours of SLO, including:

-1. The BMO image should be tagged with `io.openshift.release.operator=true` and contain a `/manifests` directory with all of the manifests it requires the CVO to apply, along with an `image-references` file listing the images referenced
+1. The CBO image should be tagged with `io.openshift.release.operator=true` and contain a `/manifests` directory with all of the manifests it requires the CVO to apply, along with an `image-references` file listing the images referenced